 APPLICANT IN NFORMATION

 Organization Dover Public Welfare

 Name of Program or Project Security Deposit Program

 Name of Executive Director David Balian

 Mailing Address 61 Locust Street, Suite 334, Dover, NH 03820

 Physical Address Same

 Contact Person David Balian Phone 603-516-6500

 E-Mail d.balian@dover.nh.gov Website www.dover.nh.gov

-Please Identify the Type of Organization Applying for Funds ( Note: More than one may apply)
+Please Identify the Type of Organization Applying for Funds (Note: More than one may apply)

 x 501(c)(3) For-profit auth norized under 570.201(o) Unit of

 Higher Education

 Other (Explain):

 Tax ID # 02-66000230

 SAM UEI# SAM Expiration Date

 ACTIVITY or PROJECT INFORMATION

-ACTIVITY OR PROJE ECT INFORMATION
+ACTIVITY OF PROJECT INFORMATION

 Amount of Dover CDBG funds requested for activity/project: \$ \$12,000

-Provide a very brief summary of the activity or project for what two sentences (i.e. After School Care for K-4 th grade students of Dover, NH to move into or relocate into apartments in Dove s.
+Provide a very brief summary of the activity or project for which the funds are requested.
+Keep responses to one or two sentences (i.e. After School Care for K-4 th grade students.
 Repair of homeless shelter roof.)
-To assist residents
+To assist residents of Dover, NH to move into or relocate into apartments in Dover when they cannot afford Security Deposits.

 Project L OCATION

 Location(s) where services will be provided or physical improper Department. ovements will be made.
 City of Dover Public Welfare